bharathraj-v/similar-q-eval/README.md

 # Similar Questions Relevance Evaluation Framework

-This repository contains APIs, evaluation scripts and evaluation results for the following
+This repository contains APIs, evaluation scripts and evaluation results for the following:
 - Evaluation of the relevance of similar questions
 - Solution Builder for solving academic problems with param to substantiate answer with it's similar questions
 - Evaluation scripts to test the Similar questions Evaluation API and Solution Builder API with the test dataset
-- Solution Builders comparision and evaluation - LLM-as-a-Judge
+- Solution Builders comparision and evaluation - **LLM-as-a-Judge**

 # Repository Index
 ### Tree